 - Approving large investments

-- Changing the ‘prescribed particulars’ of shares
+- Changing the prescribed particulars of shares

-- Approving the issue of more shares or transfers of shares from one shareholder to another
+- Approving the issue of more shares or transfers of shares

 - Approving dividend payments